Blair W. Perry, PhD

 Functional and Evolutionary Genomics

-I am a post-doctoral researcher in the Kelley Lab at Washington State University and UC Santa Cruz.
+I am a post-doctoral researcher in the Kelley Lab at the University of California Santa Cruz.

-My research aims to understand complex adaptations through the integration of functional, evolutionary, and population genomic analyses.
+My research aims to understand the mechanisms, regulation, and evolution of complex adaptations using a combination of functional and evolutionary genomic approaches.

 Featured Publication: